3.21.1 – Procedure – Undergraduate Course Credit Transfer

 - Appeal process for transfer decisions at the college

-Each system college and university shall provide articulation agreements and transfer information as required for publication on MinnesotaTransfer.org Web site.
+The colleges and universities of Minnesota State shall provide articulation agreements and transfer information as required for publication on MinnesotaTransfer.org Web site.

 Part 6: Student Responsibility

-Subpart B: Grade requirements.
-A student must meet each system college or university grade requirements whether the credits are accepted in transfer or earned at the college or university granting the award.
-Grades from another institution are not used in computing the student’s Lake Superior College Grade Point Average.
+Subpart B: Grade Requirements.
+A student must meet each Minnesota State colleges and universities grade requirements whether the credits are accepted in transfer or earned at the college or university granting the award.
+Grades from another institution are not used in computing the student’s LSC Grade Point Average.

 Subpart C: Subsequent Transfer.
 While LSC may accept certain credits, other colleges to which the student may subsequently transfer may not accept them.
 It is the responsibility of the student to maintain communication with the receiving institution.

 Part 7: Student Appeal.
-If a student is not satisfied with the college’s transfer decision, the student may appeal a transfer decision at the college level and at the system level.
+If a student is not satisfied with the college’s transfer decision, the student may appeal a transfer decision at the college level and at the Minnesota State colleges and universities level.

-Subpart A: College level appeal.
-Students may appeal the transfer credit evaluation by submitting a request to the Vice President of Academic Affairs.
+Subpart A: College Level Appeal.
+Students may appeal the transfer credit evaluation by submitting a request to the Vice President of Academic and Student Affairs.
 The review of the appeal shall be based on course descriptions, outlines, objectives, learning outcomes and /or other relevant information.
 The student will be notified within 10 days of the decision and rationale for the decision via the student’s email account.

-Subpart B: System level appeal.
-If the student is not satisfied with the college transfer appeal decision, the student may submit a request to the Senior Vice Chancellor of Academic and Student Affairs for a system level appeal of the college transfer appeal decision.
+Subpart B: Minnesota State Colleges and Universities Level Appeal.
+If the student is not satisfied with the college transfer appeal decision, the student may submit a request to the Senior Vice Chancellor of Academic and Student Affairs for a Minnesota State level appeal of the college transfer appeal decision.

-- A student shall appeal a transfer decision at the college level prior to appeal at the system level.
+- A student shall appeal a transfer decision at the college level prior to appeal at the Minnesota State level.

-- The system level appeal request shall include a copy of the college transfer appeal decision with supporting rationale, transcript and other documentation.
+- The Minnesota State level appeal request shall include a copy of the College transfer appeal decision with supporting rationale, transcript and other documentation.

-- To be considered, the student appeal for a decision that involves credits from system colleges and universities must have the support of the chief academic officer or designee of the sending system college or university.
-When a transfer decision involves credit earned at an institution outside the system colleges and universities, the support of a chief academic officer or designee is not required.
+- To be considered, the student appeal for a decision that involves credits from colleges and universities of Minnesota must have the support of the chief academic officer or designee of the sending Minnesota college or university.
+When a transfer decision involves credit earned at an institution outside the colleges and universities of Minnesota State, the support of a chief academic officer or designee is not required.

 - The Senior Vice Chancellor of Academic and Student Affairs shall make a final determination regarding disposition of the appeal.
-The decision of the Senior Vice Chancellor shall be binding on all system college and university parties.
+The decision of the Senior Vice Chancellor shall be binding on all Minnesota State Colleges and Universities parties.

 Date Implemented: April 5, 2001